b3devs/MojitoLib2/README.md

 1. Open your updated MojitoLib in Google Drive and create a new version (File > Manage Versions menu).
 1. Open your copy of Mojito, go to the Script Editor, and [change the MojitoLib library](https://developers.google.com/apps-script/guides/libraries) to the one in *your* Google Drive.
 1. When you are happy with your changes, commit the files to your local git repo: `git add -u` then `git commit`

+**NOTE:** The Mojito spreadsheet expects the name of this library to be 'MojitoLib'.
+So if you want to add your own custom MojitoLib library to Mojito, you must rename it to 'MojitoLib'.